koerismo/vtf-js/README.md

 While `vtf-js` should work mostly out of the box, there are several things that this package needs help with: DXT encoding, and Strata Deflate/ZSTD compression.

 `vtf-js` includes a DXT decoder by default.
 Unfortunately, native encoding is not supported at this time.
-To enable this functionality the `vtf-js/addons/squish` module can be used to register the `libsquish-js` library for encoding/decoding.
+To enable this functionality, the `vtf-js/addons/squish` module can be used to register the `libsquish-js` library for encoding/decoding.

 Support for Deflate decompression is provided by default using the standard [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API), however this compression interface is limited in functionality, and a compression level of `-1` is enforced when encoding due to technical limitations.